Joaquin-Gajardo/nigeria-crop-mask/README.md

 ```
 ### [Optional] Google Earth Engine (GEE)

-We provide the labels in this repository [data/features/nigeria-cropharvest](data/features/nigeria-cropharvest/), as well as the respective data arrays in [Google Drive](https://drive.google.com/drive/folders/1rJhh-UMknwOH14O-RFWpNfIViveUgE_5?usp=drive_link), but if you want to create the dataset yourself (~600MB of disk space) or download the inference data (10TB of disk space!) you will need to create a [GEE account](https://code.earthengine.google.com/register).
+We provide the labels in this repository [data/features/nigeria-cropharvest](data/features/nigeria-cropharvest/), as well as the respective data arrays in [Google Drive](https://drive.google.com/drive/folders/1rJhh-UMknwOH14O-RFWpNfIViveUgE_5?usp=drive_link), but if you want to create the dataset yourself or download the inference data (10TB of disk space!) you will need a [GEE account](https://code.earthengine.google.com/register).
 You can use it with your conda environment after authentication in the command line or in a Jupyter notebook:

 ```bash
 earthengine authenticate # CL